jeffknerr/jeffknerr.github.io/_posts/2021-04-28-ldap-for-small-department.markdown

 # ubuntu LDAP client

-Here are the minimal steps needed to set up an ubuntu (20.04) client:
+Here are the minimal steps needed to set up an ubuntu (20.04) ldap client:

 - install some packages: